TheCarsonWest/TheCarsonWest.github.io/test/content/Texas.md

 * [Texas](./../texas/) has played a significant role in American history, including the Civil War, the civil rights movement, and the energy industry.
 * [Texas](./../texas/) is a major political and economic powerhouse, with its large population and diverse economy.
-* [Texas](./../texas/)'s conservative politics have had a national impact, especially in areas such as abortion, education, and gun laws.